JimmyCushnie/JECS/README.md

 There are also ongoing projects to port SUCC to [Rust](https://github.com/DoctorVWA/rust-succ) and [node.js](https://github.com/DoctorVWA/node-succ).

+Also check out [cSUCC](https://github.com/VigilanteHobo/cSucc), a tool for reading and writing values to SUCC files in C.

 #### SUCC Utilities

 [Sublime SUCC](https://github.com/pipe01/Sublime-SUCC) by pipe01 provides syntax highlighting for SUCC files in Sublime Text 3.